JohnColvin/puppet-osx/README.md

 * `osx::dock::dim_hidden_apps` - dims icons of hidden apps
 * `osx::dock::hide_indicator_lights` - remove the indicator lights below running
   apps
-* `osx::dock::minimize-to-icon` - will minimize your windows to the application icon, rather than to the right hand side of the dock.
+* `osx::dock::minimize_to_icon` - will minimize your windows to the application icon, rather than to the right hand side of the dock.

 ### Finder Settings